How to tackle soaring SaaS inflation rates

 Identify and eliminate unused, duplicate and redundant SaaS apps

-Similarly, there may also be instances where you are paying for multiple subscriptions of the same tool, something known as SaaS duplication.
+On a similar note, there may also be instances where you are paying for multiple subscriptions of the same tool, something known as SaaS duplication.
 The software apps most at risk of this are those that are used across multiple departments, for example project collaboration software, or even a tool such as Adobe Acrobat Pro.

 Give yourself time to negotiate better renewal terms